Pitta3D/Firmware/README.md

-# Firmware
+# Firmware for Pitta base
-Release Firmware for Pitta
+Repository for firmware releases for Pitta